JohannesBuchner/UltraNest/paper.md

 # Method

-NS methods are systematically reviewed in Buchner et al., submitted, highlighting also the approaches used in UltraNest.
+NS methods are systematically reviewed in Buchner et al., submitted.
+The approaches used in UltraNest are highlighted there as well.

 The basic outline of vanilla NS [see @Skilling2004 for details] is as follows:

-A set of $N$ live points is drawn from the unit hypercube (u-space).
+A set of $N$ points are randomly drawn from the unit hypercube (u-space).
-A inverse cumulative prior transform converts to physical parameter units (v-space), and the likelihood $L$ evaluated.
+A inverse cumulative prior transform converts these points to physical parameter units (v-space).
+The likelihood $L$ evaluated for each point.
-NS then repeatedly replaces the current worst likelihood through likelihood-constrained prior sampling (LRPS).
+In this population of live points, NS repeatedly replaces the current worst likelihood point through likelihood-constrained prior sampling (LRPS).
 At each iteration (represented by the removed, dead point), the prior space investigated shrinks by approximately $V_{i+1}/V_i = (N - 1)/N$, starting from the entire prior volume $V_i=1$.